Reminiscences

 Also at Perry Hill were a pedigree herd of Guernsey dairy cattle and the dairy was run by Mr and Mrs Peacock, there was produced butter and cream for the ‘House’ and milk for the employees’ families.
 It was from the dairy every morning before going to school that we would fetch cans of milk for our neighbours.
 For this we received 6d per week – it was about ¾ of a mile each way.
 It was also approximately 1¼ miles to the village where we attended school and church.
 From those early days Raymond and myself were able to clothe ourselves and buy a new bicycle before we left school and started work.
 The 1920s were very happy days to be brought up in and in the 1930s we worked and played hard.
 I think the years between the wars were the best times.
 The sun seemed always to shine.

-Killicks Stores (Now Woods Stores)
+Killicks Stores (Now Hartfield Village Stores)

 Among early memories, Killicks Stores (now Woods Stores) in the High Street delivered goods by horse and four-wheeled cart with a canvas hood, such items as groceries – greengrocery – paraffin – methylated spirits – ladies and gents outfittings and all types of hardware, including garden tools and galvanised buckets for drawing water from the well.
 In the village a pump was situated at the lower end of Church Street, until 1934/35 this was the sole supply of water and I can’t recall any restriction on the amount used by the local inhabitants.